See latest updates on Pitt's response to the COVID-19 outbreak.

 - 7 p.m. to 3 a.m., Sunday through Wednesday and on days when the Pitt shuttle system operates on a holiday schedule;

 - 7 p.m. to 5 a.m., Thursday through Saturday, except during winter recess and other times as advertised on buses and shuttles; and

 - 9 p.m. to 3 a.m., Sunday through Saturday during the summer.

 Individuals should use the fixed-route system and only request SafeRider service when shuttle service is not available.
-For service boundaries and to request service, call 412-648-CALL (2255) during SafeRider hours of operation.
-There is a 20-ride limit per term.
+For service boundaries and to request service, download the TransLoc App or call 412-648-CALL (2255) during SafeRider hours of operation.
+There is a 25-ride limit per term.